OisinWrites/Store-Bought/README.md

        -Discovered lack of responsivity and fixed problem, specifically the banner at width:400px;
     2. -Lighthouse noted lack of title in head of pages -Added meta title and icon
+    3. -Validator noted <em> not allowed in a ul.
+       -Forgot to write content in a list item

 ## Deployment